Volunteer for ARISE & Ski

 What do I do if I can’t make it one week?

-Notify the program director by phone, email, or Facebook as soon as you know that you will not be able to be there.
+Notify the program manager or technical director at ski@ariseinc.org as soon as you know that you will not be able to be there.

 What if I already know who I want to teach or volunteer with?